 There are a lot of different online tools out there, all with the same purpose or some with great unique features.
 I’m not saying you need to use the above mentioned version, these are just the online tools I like to use on a regular basis when designing a website.

-If you know even better (free) online tools, please drop a comment and let me know what your favorite online tool is ..
+If you know even better or other great (free) online tools, please drop a comment and let me know what your favorite online tool is ..
 Thanks in advance.